Glitch-loop/route_vendor_interface_expo_env/documents/TO-DO.md

 ### Implementing a better workflow for the product devolution
 It might be clearer for the vendor a guided process

+### Context for the current sale.
+The more lasts a sale, it is more probably that the sale gets lost.
+This might be by several factors from the user moves to another application to the application gets closed for one reason.

+### Add the action to refresh the screen.

+### In route selection, mark the day that is is turn.

+### Add logic to the exit buttom.

+###

 ### Implementing a sequential addition for the new products
 - SOLVED